RamiAwar/ramiawar.github.io/_posts/2018-09-05-openai-gym-cart-pole.markdown

 ## Introduction to OpenAI's Gym

 As an introduction to openai's gym, I'll be trying to tackle several environments in as many methods I know of, teaching myself reinforcement learning in the process.
 This first post will start by exploring the cart-pole environment and solving it using randomness.
+This will make more sense when you understand what 'solving' it means.

 ## Cart-Pole